 Everybody’s bodies and addictions are completely different.
 You’ve drank a different amount than others, you have different diets and lifestyle habits, and you have different genetics.
 How your body will react to detoxing from alcohol is unsure.

-However, there are many common symptoms that people experience, and they do fall into a rough timeline, giving you an idea of what to expect.
-Some symptoms are minor, and some are very serious.
+However, there are many common alcohol withdrawal symptoms that people experience, and they do fall into a rough detox timeline, giving you an idea of what to expect.
+Some symptoms are minor, and some are very serious and dangerous which is why it’s important to seek a medical alcohol detox center.
 Here are some common ones to prepare for.

 Within as little as 6 to 24 hours after your last drink, you could be expecting to face some minor withdrawal symptoms.
 There will replicate the feeling of being sick.
 Symptoms may include: